OuhscBbmc/redcapcon-2025-r-api/presentation.md

 - Connects directly to the REDCap project
 - Always retrieves the **latest version** of the data
 - Integrates into **R/Python scripts and workflows**
-- Can also epxort reports programmatically
+- Can also export reports programmatically
 - Automates repetitive steps and reduces errors
 - Ensures **reproducibility** through scripted pipelines